openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-vmware.rst

    * vSphere vCenter versions 5.0 and earlier: You must specify the location of the WSDL files by adding the ``wsdl_location=http://127.0.0.1:8080/vmware/SDK/wsdl/vim25/vimService.wsdl`` setting to the above configuration.
-For more information, see :ref:`vSphere 5.0 and earlier additional set up <vmware-additional>`.

    * Clusters: The vCenter driver can support only a single cluster.
      Clusters and data stores used by the vCenter driver should not contain